Prince Harry says William 'screamed' at him over royal split with Meghan, in final episodes of Netflix documentary - KTVZ

 By Rob Picheta, CNN

-The final installments of the Duke and Duchess of Sussex’s controversial Netflix documentary were released Thursday, detailing their bitter split from the rest of the royal family.
+Prince Harry said it was “terrifying” to have his brother, Prince William, scream at him during his bitter split from the royal family, in the final installments of the Duke and Duchess of Sussex’s controversial Netflix documentary that were released Thursday.

-The fourth, fifth and sixth episodes of “Harry & Meghan” cover the pair’s challenges since their 2018 wedding, which culminated in their decision to quit as working members of the family.
+The fourth, fifth and sixth episodes of “Harry & Meghan” cover the pair’s challenges since their 2018 wedding, Meghan’s deteriorating mental health and her 2020 miscarriage, and ultimately their decision to quit as working members of the family.

 Harry said he initially asked for a “half in, half out” arrangement, where Harry and Meghan would have their own jobs but still work in support of the Queen, during a crunch family meeting.
 “But it became very clear very quickly that that goal was not up for discussion or debate,” Harry said.